 My name’s Gemma and I’m an online A-Level Chemistry and Biology tutor.

-I’ve been a full-time tutor for 9 years and I’m also an Associate Lecturer for The Open University where I tutor health sciences and investigation skills.
+I’ve been a full-time tutor for over 11 years and I’m also an Associate Lecturer for The Open University where I tutor health sciences and investigation skills.

-During my time as a tutor, I’ve worked with well over a hundred students and built up thousands of hours of experience.
+During my time as a tutor, I’ve worked with hundreds of students and built up thousands of hours of experience.
 I’ve seen the mistakes they’re making that cost them the grades, and I know the changes they’ve made and the skills they’ve developed to allow them to overcome their struggles.